 The industry is in the middle of a massive shift.
 Fee compression is real, with Cerulli Associates projecting that by 2026, fees for high-net-worth clients will fall below 0.70%.
 Yet, hidden costs remain.

-Forget the alphabet soup of fees.
-This is the Michael Ryan Money battle tested playbook from the trenches.
-I’ll show you how to dissect an advisor’s proposal, uncover the hidden costs, and negotiate like a pro.
+This is my battle-tested playbook from 30 years in the trenches.
+I’ll show you how to dissect an advisor’s proposal, spot the hidden costs they don’t want you to see, and negotiate fees like you actually know what you’re doing.

 🔥 Your Fee Mastery Blueprint: Key Takeaways